 We’re committed to strong evidence-based practice and excellence in training.
 All clinical staff members are highly trained in eating disorder interventions and participate in regular supervision and training to enhance skills, maintain excellence, and learn emerging techniques and therapies.

 The Emily Program, in conjunction with The University of Minnesota Department of Food Science and Nutrition, also offers the nation’s only eating disorder-specific internship for dietetic interns.

-Our professional training program emphasizes evidence-based practice on a multidisciplinary team in the treatment of adolescents and adults with Anorexia Nervosa (AN), Bulimia Nervosa (BN), Binge Eating Disorder (BED), and Compulsive Overeating (COE).
+Our professional training program emphasizes evidence-based practice on a multidisciplinary team in the treatment of adolescents and adults with anorexia nervosa (AN), bulimia nervosa (BN), binge eating disorder (BED)/compulsive overeating (COE), and Avoidant/Restrictive Food Intake Disorder (AFRID).
 The multidisciplinary team includes psychologists, psychiatrists, primary care physicians, dietitians, nurses, social workers, and family therapists.

 Our treatment training goals